imakanksha01/register-system/README.md

 # Getting Started

-This is the assignment to build register system.
+This is an assignment to build APIs for register system.